tamirgen/Welding-Classes/README.md

 The website offers visitors with general knowledge about the teacher and the possible workshop times.

+The wireframe was created for all types of devices using Balsamiq.cluod.
+Link to the project wireframe on [balsamiq.cloud](https://balsamiq.cloud/s9vduav/p8ujmmr)

 The website URL is: https://tamirgen.github.io/Welding-Classes/

 ![Responsice Mockup](https://github.com/tamirgen/Welding-Classes/blob/main/assests/media/moc-up-web-image.png?raw=true)